 After the Aachamanam, we have to close our lips and wipe the mouth by the base of the thumb twice.

+Then we have to touch our mouth by all fingers held together.
 It is said after this, all organs should be touched by the fingers.

-We should drink the water by saying: “Achyutaaya Namaha, Anantaaya Namaha and Keshavaaya Namaha”, and touch the organs using fingers chanting the 12 names of Bhagavan Sri Maha Vishnu.
+We should drink the water by saying: “Achyutaaya Namaha, Anantaaya Namaha and Keshavaaya Namaha”, and touch the organs using fingers chanting the 12 names of Lord Sri Vishnu.

 Dear friends, if you need any clarifications about this post, kindly let me know, I will definitely try to answer all of them.

 Also your one LIKE, one COMMENT, One Share, one SUBSCRIPTION is highly important.

 This will help to know the quality of this content and also it will be helpful to know if any improvements is required for the content.

 If you feel this content is useful to you and has helped you to improve your knowledge, kindly share this with your well-wishers.